Building your application

 SolidStart uses file based routing which is a way of defining your routes by creating files and folders in your project.
 This includes your pages and API routes.

 SolidStart traverses your routes directory, collects all of the routes, and then makes them accessible using the <FileRoutes />.
 This component will only include your UI routes, and not your API routes.
-Rather than manually defining each Route inside a Routes component, <FileRoutes /> will generate the routes for you based on the file system.
+Rather than manually defining each Route inside a Router component, <FileRoutes /> will generate the routes for you based on the file system.

 Because <FileRoutes /> returns a routing config object, you can use it with the router of your choice.
 In this example we use solid-router: